IMGIITRoorkee/omniport-docs/docs/source/introduction/philosophy.rst

 the readers a love that they never thought they could experience again, a love so powerful it would compel them to cheat on their language of preference with Python, to switch to Django from PHP (or even Ruby on Rails, for that matter).
+On the frontend, there never was an real contender to React anyway.

 The zen of Omniport
 -------------------